nelliott/end-point-blog/2021/04/01/gstreamer-nvenc-in-ubuntu-20.04.html.md

 About 2.3 seconds with 100% CPU.

 ## Alternatives
 The apt supported version of these plugins are limited to H.264 and 4K pixels in either dimension.
-Features have fleshed out upstream.
+Features have been fleshed out upstream.
 Elements for the Nvidia Tegra line of MPUs provide more features, but the required hardware probably isn’t included with your workstation.

 [Ffmpeg also provides hardware accelerated elements](https://trac.ffmpeg.org/wiki/HWAccelIntro), including nvcodec supported H.264 and HEVC encoders and decoders, out of the box on Ubuntu.